EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 ### How to Manage Multiple Discs
 [Back to the Top](#retroarch-table-of-contents)

-M3U files can be used to manage multiple discs for RetroAarch.
+M3U files can be used to manage multiple discs for RetroArch.
+[Learn how to create an M3U File](../../other/steamos/file-management.md#how-to-create-an-m3u-file).

 When the time comes to switch discs:

 1. Press L3 and R3 together
 2. Select manage discs

-Learn how to create an M3U File: https://github.com/dragoonDorise/EmuDeck/wiki/file-management#how-to-manage-roms-with-multiple-discs.

 ***